Severance in Real Estate: Definition, Types & Examples

 The most straightforward method is to serve a written notice of intent to sever to the other joint tenants.
 This notice must clearly express the intent to sever the joint tenancy immediately.
 Once served, it cannot be withdrawn unless agreed upon by all parties.
 This method is often employed when one joint tenant wishes to create distinct shares in the property without affecting the overall ownership.

 Example: Let’s say John and Mary own a piece of land as joint tenants.
 If John wants to sever the joint tenancy, he can send a written notice to Mary stating his intention to sever.
-This transforms the ownership structure into a tenancy in common, where John and Mary now each own a separate parcel of land.
+This changes the ownership structure into a tenancy in common.
+John and Mary still co-own the same property, but each now holds a separate undivided ownership interest without the right of survivorship.

 A joint tenancy can be severed if all joint tenants agree to convert the property ownership into a tenancy in common.
 This mutual agreement does not require a formal written document but must clearly show the intent of all parties involved.